 - 2. At its meeting on 19th September 2017 (Minute Number C62), Cabinet approved the rationalisation of the Council maintained stock from 27 to 14 greens as recommended within the Playing Pitch Strategy.
 This would enable the Council to achieve the proposed 2017/18 budget saving of £75,000.
-It was agreed, however, to defer implementation until the 1st April 2019 and also undertake a feasibility study to consider the potential asset transfer of 3 sites (Pelaw, Marley Hill and Felling Park).
-The properties are shown edged black on the attached plans. - 3.
-As a result of the feasibility work, the three associations at Pelaw, Marley Hill and Felling Park are now in a position to proceed with taking on the responsibility of operating independently of the Council.
+It was agreed, however, to defer implementation until the 1st April 2019 and also undertake a feasibility study to consider the potential asset transfer of 3 sites (Pelaw, Marley Hill and Felling Park). - 3.
+As a result of the feasibility work, two of the associations at Pelaw and Marley Hill are now in a position to proceed with taking on the responsibility of operating independently of the Council.
+The Felling Park Bowls Club is part of the Friends of Felling Park and Town Centre group and their application is more complex.
+Further work with the Felling group is required to ensure that they are in a position to proceed with a full community asset transfer of the green and pavilion. - 4.
+The properties at Marley Hill and Pelaw are shown edged black on the attached plans.